 Let me be clear, sweet one: you can be in an abusive marriage and never once been hit.

-When I posted the abuse wheel image in my private Facebook group earlier this week, here is what one gal said:
+When I posted the abuse wheel image in my private Facebook group, here is what one gal said:

 “Wow.
 My husband has done most of these things to me.
 Funny thing is as I have read other postings here I have thought, ‘oh, my marriage isn’t that bad’.
 But this really opened my eyes and broke my heart.”